-Civil Engineering

-Percy H. Chien, Ph.D., Chairperson
+Civil Engineering Percy H. Chien, Ph.D., Chairperson

-Civil Engineering is the profession in which a knowledge of the mathematical and physical sciences gained by study, experience and practice is applied with judgment to develop ways to utilize economically the materials and forces of nature for the progressive well-being of mankind in creating, improving and protecting the environment, in providing facilities for community living, industry and transportation, and in providing structures for the use of mankind.
+Civil engineering is the profession in which a knowledge of the mathematical and physical sciences gained by study, experience and practice is applied with judgment to develop ways to utilize economically the materials and forces of nature for the progressive well-being of mankind.
+It is used in creating, improving and protecting the environment, in providing facilities for community living, industry and transportation, and in providing structures for the use of mankind.

-The Civil Engineering Department is concerned with the education of those who wish to be professional Civil Engineers.
-The Civil Engineering profession is a calling in which special knowledge and skills are used in the service of mankind, and in which the successful expression of creative ability and the application of professional knowledge are primary rewards.
+The Civil Engineering Department is concerned with the education of those who wish to be professional civil engineers.
+The civil engineering profession is a calling in which special knowledge and skills are used in the service of mankind, and in which the successful expression of creative ability and the application of professional knowledge are primary rewards.
 This implies the application of the highest standards of excellence in education, in performance of services and in ethical conduct.
 It also implies that specialization in engineering subjects is integrative with courses which speak to the arts and culture of civilization and to the study of natural systems.

-To accomplish these ends, analysis and design courses in the fields of hydraulic, structural, transportation and sanitary engineering are offered in addition to preparatory courses in sciences and basic mechanics.
+To accomplish these ends, analysis and design courses in the fields of environmental, hydraulic, structural, transportation and water resources engineering are offered in addition to preparatory courses in sciences and basic mechanics.
 A broad base of theory is provided along with sufficient quantity of current practices of the profession.